Desvelao/wazuh-faqs/content/faqs/elasticsearch-circuit-breaker-exception.md

 ### Remediation

-Seems like your Elasticsearch is running out of RAM.
+It seems like your Wazuh indexer/Elasticsearch is running out of RAM.

 The **circuit_breaking_exception** is a mechanism used to prevent operations from causing an **OutOfMemoryError**.
-It seems like Elasticsearch/Wazuh indexer was using most of the JVM heap configured, and the total memory required for all operations was higher to the memory available, so the operation you requested was aborted.
+It seems like Wazuh indexer/Elasticsearch was using most of the JVM heap configured, and the total memory required for all operations was higher to the memory available, so the operation you requested was aborted.

 To fix this problem, increase the heap size, taking in account:
 - Use no more than 50% of available RAM.